Wheat and corn up over 20% in 2021, soybeans edge to third year of gains

 market information at StoneX, said in a note to clients.

-and snow that will help boost soil moisture in the U.S. Plains,
+and snow that will boost soil moisture in the U.S. Plains, which

 contract hit its lowest level since Dec.
 20.